dennybaa/chef-ssh-util/README.md

  * Users ssh home directories (*~/.ssh*), namely creates them and sets permissions.
  * Users authorized_keys files.
- * Users and system-wide ssh_config files.
+ * Users ssh_config files.

 ## Supported Platforms

-Supposed to run on all  debian flavors.
+Supposed to run any platform.

 ## Usage

-Important issue in **ssh-util** provider work is that that it allows you to create users separately in the later cookbooks' recipes.
-In this case it will try to subscribe to **'user[#{username}]'** resources.
-So execution might fail fail if the missing user is not created by the user resource in the given notation.
+_**Important idea**_ is that that **ssh-util** provider operation allows you to create users separately from this cookbook.
+This basically means that you can invoke **'user[#{username}]'** in any of your cookbooks' recipes.
+The **ssh-util** provider will try to subscribe with the *delayed* execution for a user resource.
+Mind that operation might fail in case you create a user using the different resource name.

 ### Attributes

- * **node['ssh-util']['ssh_config']** system-wide ssh_config configuration hash.
  * **node['ssh-util']['ssh_config_user'][UserName]** user-specific ssh_config configuration hash.
  * **node['ssh-util']['authorized_keys'][UserName]** user's authorized keys array